vincentIsGood/YourAIDatabase/README.md

 ```

 ### Web-Application
-A simple web application is made to make querying simpler.
+A simple web application is made to make uploading and querying simpler.

 To run it, make sure `flask` is installed by doing `pip install Flask`
 ```sh